 Recipe - Frequently Asked Questions

 I have not tested this recipe using natural cocoa.
-While Hershey's cocoa is one of my favorite ingredients, it has less fat than dutch-processed cocoa and may result in a cookie that is dry and cracks easily.
+While Hershey's cocoa is one of my favorite ingredients, it has less fat than Dutch-processed cocoa and may result in a cookie that is dry and cracks easily.

 If your thumbprints are flat after baking, it is possible that the ratio of flour and cocoa to butter ratio is off.
 If there is too much butter in comparison to the dry ingredients the cookies will spread.
 Make sure you weigh the ingredients.